tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - It takes the ovpRequest as input and returns the VP response to be sent to /iar endpoint.
 Output is map of {openid4vp_presentation: authResponse} // authResponse can be success / error response
     - Responsibilities include
       - validate auth request
-      - handle presentation (display request, obtain consent, filter credentials, select credentials)
+      - handle presentation (display request, obtain consent, filter credentials, select credentials, create authorization response)
-      - sign and create VP response (success / error)
+    - Order of operations
+      - validateAuthorizationRequest (private method)
+      - handlePresentation (private method)
     - Has a try-catch block to catch any exceptions thrown during the process and create error VP response using inji-openid4vp library.

   - type() : String
     - This method returns the interaction type name, which is used in interaction_types_supported param during initial /iar request.
     - For presentation interaction, it returns "openid4vp_presentation".

-  - validateAuthorizationRequest(authorizationRequest: Map<String,Any>) : void
+  - validateAuthorizationRequest(authorizationRequest: Map<String,Any>) : void [private]
     - This method is responsible for validating the openid4vp request received from Issuer.
     - It uses inji-openid4vp library's authenticateVerifier method to validate the request.
+    - In case of any error (eg - request signature validation failure), it throws an exception which is caught in handle method to create error VP response.

+  - handlePresentation(authRequest: Map<String,Any>) : Map<String, Any> [private]
+    - This method is responsible for consent and creating the VP response based on selected credentials or creating VP error response on any consent rejection or error.
     - In case of any error (no matching credentials / consent rejected), it throws an exception which is caught in handle method to create error VP response.
-  - handlePresentation(authRequest: Map<String,Any>) : Map<String, Any>
-    - This method is responsible for handling the presentation request.
-This callback the handlePresentationRequest callback provided by Wallet.
-    - In case of any error (no matching credentials / consent rejected), it throws an exception which is caught in handle method to create error VP response.
     - For successful scenario, it creates the VP response using inji-openid4vp library by calling constructUnsignedVPToken and then using signVerifiablePresentation callback to get the signed data, pass the signed data to constructVPResponse method of inji-openid4vp library to get the final VP response.
-    -
+    - Order of operations
+      - Call presentationConsent callback to get user consent for presentation request
+      - Call handlePresentationRequest callback to get selected credentials from Wallet
+      - Call shareConsent callback to get user consent for sharing selected credentials
+      - Create VP response (success / error) using inji-openid4vp library methods

 **Responsibilities - Presentation Interaction**